JanHerca/urantiapedia/output/wikijs/en/article/Merlyn_Cox/Are_We_Starting_a_New_Religion.md

 It may seen obvious to many that new religious institutions will appear as part of the impact of _The Urantia Book_, but it is not necessarily viewed as a good thing, or one to be encouraged.
 Many in the Urantia movement view all religious institutions with suspicion.
 The dangers of institutional religion are clearly pointed out in the pages of _The Urantia Book_, and those suspicions have been validated in the personal experience of countless readers.

-Nevertheless, _The Urantia Book_ suggests that institutional expressions of religious beliefs are natural and inevitable, if not absolutely necessary, and rather than bemoan the inevitable problems that will arise, we should be wise in recognizing their values as well as their limitations. $(<a id="a40_293"></a>[UB 87:7.1](/en/The_Urantia_Book/87#p7_1))
+Nevertheless, _The Urantia Book_ suggests that institutional expressions of religious beliefs are natural and inevitable, if not absolutely necessary, and rather than bemoan the inevitable problems that will arise, we should be wise in recognizing their values as well as their limitations. (<a id="a40_292"></a>[UB 87:7.1](/en/The_Urantia_Book/87#p7_1))

 A related question that is often asked, then, is: Are we starting a _new religion_?